yretenai/posts/markdown/2023-01-25-1234P-compression-deepdive.md

 ### ZDictionary

 ZStandard might use a dictionary[^zdict] to compress the data, and the dictionary is stored either as a separate file, or in the same file as the compressed data.
 In some cases it might be in the executable itself (very rare!)
-Documentation on ZDict is sparse, however we know that the magic value is `37 A4 30 EC`.
+Documentation on ZDict is sparse, however we know that the magic value is `37 A4 30 EC`

 The ZDict header has the following format: